boazbk/crypto/lec_10_public_key_intro.md

 Suppose that the Computational Diffie-Hellman Conjecture for mod prime groups is true.
 Then, the Diffie-Hellman public key encryption  is CPA secure in the random oracle model.

 > # {.proof data-ref="DHROMthm"}
-For CPA security we need to prove that the following two distributions are computationally indistinguishable for every $m\neq m'$
+For CPA security we need to prove that (for fixed $\mathbb{G}$ and random oracle $H$) the following two distributions are computationally indistinguishable for every $m\neq m'$
 (can you see why? you should pause here and verify this!)
 >
 * $(g^a,g^b,H(g^{ab})\oplus m)$ \
 * $(g^a,g^b,H(g^{ab})\oplus m')$
 >
+We make the following claim:

 By the hybrid argument, this follows from showing that the following two distributions are computationally indistinguishable:
 >
 * $(H,g,g^a,g^b,H(g^{ab}))$ \